apache/submarine/dev-support/cicd/HowToRelease.md

 project in ("Apache Submarine") AND  "Target Version" = 0.3.0 AND statusCategory != Done
 ```
 Click "tools"-> "bulk update" to edit all issues:
 1. Change the target version to X+1.
-Here it is `0.4.0`.
+Here it is `0.4.0` (If it doesn't exist, ask for the PMC's help to access [administer-versions](https://issues.apache.org/jira/plugins/servlet/project-config/SUBMARINE/administer-versions?status=no-filter) to add the new version).
 2. Add a comment to inform contributors.
 Like this. `Bulk update due to releasing 0.3.0.
 Please change it back if you think this is a blocker.`

 Do a double-check to confirm that there are no issues found with the above filter.
 And send mail to the developer list informing that we should mark "Target version" to `0.4.0` when creating new JIRAs.